 - Rosemary (fresh)

-My preferred method for preparing flank steak is to use sous vide, this guarantees a perfect cooked inside of the flank steak.
+My preferred method for preparing flank steak is to use sous vide, this guarantees a perfectly cooked inside of the flank steak.
 However, due to the typical thinness of the cut, it is also possible to skip the sous vide step.
-In both cases: keep an eye on your pan when searing the meat, you can easily overcook it.
+In both cases: keep an eye on your pan when searing the meat; you can easily overcook it.